 Helps in case of over voltage caused by lightning or switching operation in the power grid.

-Protects electrical equipment against surges and impulse currents.
+Protects electrical equipment from overvoltage and surges.

 Voltage control relay

 Protects electrical equipment from both overvoltage and undervoltage.